XPBytes/media_types-serialization/README.md

 #### Indexes

 An index is a collection of urls that point to members of the array.
-The index method automatically generates it based on the self links defined in the default view of the same version.
+The index method automatically generates it based on the `self` links defined in the default view (`view: nil`) of the given version.

 ```ruby
 class BookSerializer < MediaTypes::Serialization::Base